biotope/biotope-element/docs/references.md

 };
 ```

-The `current` property stores a pointer to the DOM element and it gets rewritten everythime that
+The `current` property stores a pointer to the DOM element and it gets rewritten every time that
 DOM element is recreated.
 This means that you can send the `input` variable to any function at one
 point in time and, if the element it's storing gets updated, only the `current` value would be
 overwritten.